KristianBPedersen/MasterThesis/README.md

 Patterns:
   Factory, Observer

-Note that the code is coded to be easily comparable between languages (for more information see Section 3.5 of the thesis), therefore it breaks some conventions regarding clean code,
+Note that the code is coded to be easily comparable between languages (for more information see Section 3.5 of the thesis), therefore it breaks some conventions regarding clean code.